HenriHonkanen/Embedded-Systems-Project/documentation.md

 # Driving logic #

 Our main driving logic is written inside an infinite loop.
-We break the loop when the car has driven 3 laps.

 ## Start ##